When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Summary

-From 2016-2019 I made a living converting bikes to electric assist and one of my favourite conversions kits was sold via eBay.
-Yose Power is based in China but sells a majority of its e-bike kits through eBay in the UK and EU.
+From 2016-2019, I made a living converting bikes to electric assist, and one of my favourite conversion kits was sold via eBay.
+Yose Power is based in China but sells most of its e-bike kits through eBay in the UK and EU.
 I installed my first Yose Power kit in 2017 and was immediately impressed with the quality and performance of the motor.

-Fast forward to 2020 and I still do the occasional conversion, since 2017 I reckon I’ve converted over 50 bikes using this kit.
-One of the stand-out things about these conversion kits is not only the price, but long-term reliability is about the best I’ve encountered in the DIY e-bike world.
+Fast forward to 2020, and I still do the occasional conversion; since 2017, I reckon I’ve converted over 50 bikes using this kit.
+One of the stand-out things about these conversion kits is not only the price; long-term reliability is the best I’ve encountered in the DIY e-bike world.

-I have had lots of issues with mid-drive conversions and a few problems with cheap direct-drive hub motors but the Yose Power kits have never caused me any major bother.
-On top of that you get a hell of a lot for your money – it’s one of the few kits that gives you a useful tool kit and headlight.
+I have had many issues with mid-drive conversions and a few problems with cheap direct-drive hub motors, but the Yose Power kits have never caused me any major bother.
+On top of that, you get a lot for your money – it’s one of the few kits that gives you a useful tool kit and headlight.

-Buy from Yose Power direct and use the coupon code BH2E24BXQH for a €10 discount
+Buy from Yose Power directly and use the coupon code BH2E24BXQH for a €10 discount.

 Motor Kit

-The kit comes in a variety of options and wheel sizes (listed below) and is available as a front or rear-wheel conversion – the latter being the more popular choice.
+The kit comes in various options and wheel sizes (listed below) and is available as a front or rear-wheel conversion – the latter being the more popular choice.

 - Wheel sizes: 26″ / 27.5″ / 28″